kotmatross28729/OfflineAuth/README.md

+# ARCHIVED

+**OfflineAuth has been completely deprecated in favor of a more modern alternative - [WawelAuth](https://github.com/JackOfNoneTrades/WawelAuth)**

 # OfflineAuth 1.7.10 Fork (Forge)
 Beta Minecraft authentication system contained in a Forge mod.
 (Please note the beta) Please report any bugs, especially security holes.